-This year we are taking a different approach to the traditional Sheep to Shawl.
-Over the last decade of so, we have done a true Sheep to Shawl competition, a Sheep to Shawl demonstration, then a contemporary Sheep to Shawl demonstration, with spinners using hand-dyed roving to spin the yarn and the shawl woven on a rigid heddle loom.
-This year, we go a step or two forward.
+In the past few years we have taken a different approach to the traditional Sheep to Shawl.
+Over the last decade or so, we have done a true Sheep to Shawl competition, a Sheep to Shawl demonstration, then a contemporary Sheep to Shawl demonstration, with spinners using hand-dyed roving to spin the yarn and the shawl woven on a rigid heddle loom and then the recent years’ Roving to Scarf competition with three teams competing.

 - Teams of 3 – one weaver and 2 spinners – will create a 8″ by 68″ scarf, spinning all the yarn for the weft and weaving it on a pre-warped rigid heddle loom in just 3 hours.